crystalcrag/PocketKalc/README.md

 As of june 2022, searching for the term "Calculator" on the front page of github.com **returns about 525,000 results**.
 99% of those are just barely functional stub, probably from CS students writing what appears to be their first assignment.
-0.99% are an attempt to mimic the good old pocket calculator from the 1970s, with at best 4 or 5 operators available for you to use.
-The remaining 0.01% are fully stacked programming languages with a very rich mathematical library, that require months of training to be comfortable with.
+0.99% are an attempt to mimic the good old pocket calculator from the 1970s, with at best 4 or 5 operations available for you to use.
+The remaining 0.01% are usually extensive programming languages with very rich mathematical function libraries, that require months of training and university degree to be comfortable with.

 This program is an attempt to provide a solution that fits right in the middle, while remaining